Animals Of The Temperate Grasslands

 The Importance of Biodiversity and Conservation

 The diverse array of animals found in temperate grasslands is essential for maintaining ecosystem health and resilience.
 Each species plays a unique role, contributing to the overall functioning of the ecosystem.
-However, many temperate grassland ecosystems are threatened by human activities such as:
+Even so, many temperate grassland ecosystems are threatened by human activities such as:

 • Habitat Loss and Fragmentation: Conversion of grasslands to agriculture, urbanization, and infrastructure development has led to significant habitat loss and fragmentation, isolating populations and reducing biodiversity.